LCampbellDev/web-dev-basics/README.md

  Next time:
 Session 2. ----hours
 -create new branch
--try upstream git command for staging to same feature -update identified errors and reflect/note how to avoid same errors in future -delete time tracking and tasks list from html and update in readme
+- upstream git command for pushing to same feature, push more often?
+-update identified errors and reflect/note how to avoid same errors in future -delete time tracking and tasks list from html and update in readme